codepath/android_guides/Google-Maps-Fragment-Guide.md

         }
       }
       ```
-4. Verify sure you have these dependencies listed in your `app/build.gradle` file:
+4. Make sure you have these dependencies listed in your `app/build.gradle` file:
       ```gradle
       ext {
         googlePlayVersion = "17.0.0"